 Another idea: Consider creating a member testimonial sheet.
 Have five or so members tell your organization’s story - then include that sheet in your mailed-out invoices.
 Success stories from the source are far more compelling than they are from the provider.
 And if you have a member on the fence about rejoining, seeing another professional talk highly of your organization’s value could be a game-changer.

 Want more tips for boosting membership retention at your organization?
-Check out our free guide, 8 Steps to Solid Member Retention, below!
+Check out our free membership retention guide below!